devplayer0/fyp/report.md

 The goal of this project is to develop an automated grading system which focuses specifically on measuring performance (at runtime) of programs.
-As previously mentioned, there are a number of potential aspects for improving automation around programming assignment grading.
+As previously mentioned, there are a number of potential avenues for improving automation around programming assignment grading.
 By choosing a specific type of assignment and domain for improvement, a more in-depth system can be realised.